lhasmi/cub3d/README.md

   - Invalid `.cub` files to test error handling.
 - DONE - Free allocated resources properly with `free_map_exit` before exiting the program.
 - DONE - After parsing is complete, validate the map's integrity with a `map_valid` function.
 - DONE - Test valid maps according to validation rules fro the pdf
 - DONE - test the to be validated maps, these are supposed to be valid but my parser says otherwise
-- test error maps and make the parser say so
+- test error maps and make the parser say so like
+NO textures/Test1.png
+NO textures/Test1.png
+NO textures/Test1.png
 ```

 #### TESTING PLAN